bellingcat/bcat-discord-bot/README.md

-# Discord Bot with Web Interface
+# Discord Bot with Static Site Generator

-A Discord bot that collects forum threads with the 'Featured' tag and displays them in a web interface similar to a discussion board.
-The web interface can be embedded in a WordPress site via an iframe.
+A Discord bot that collects forum threads with the 'Featured' tag and generates a static HTML page.
+The static site can be embedded in a WordPress site via an iframe or hosted on GitHub Pages.

 ## Setup